 2. Conference Chairs

 As the name suggests, these chairs are designed for use in a conference room.
-Meetings and conference calls can run somewhat long, but at the outer edge, you can expect to spend no more than three or four hours at a stretch in them.
+Meetings and conference calls can run somewhat lengthy, but at the outer edge, you can expect to spend no more than three or four hours at a stretch in them.

 As such, they have inferior lumbar support compared to other models.
 Of the various computer chairs sold, these make a relatively poor choice for day-to-day long-term use.